 It is said that “life is a journey, not a destination.”
 Well, your career is too.
 And this is the story of my journey.
 My journey back into the workplace through a returnship (an internship for returning caregivers) program.

-It had been over ten years since I last worked for a technology company.
+It had been more than 10 years since I last worked for a technology company.
 And admittedly, technology had been a difficult industry for me to get back into—constantly being rejected because I wasn’t recent or relevant, always questioned about why I took time off, and scrutinized about why now I wanted to come back to work.
 Hiring teams rarely see the value of pro bono consulting and the lack of a W-2 form.

 I was constantly being rejected because I wasn’t recent or relevant, always questioned about why I took time off, and scrutinized about why now I wanted to come back to work.